justintv/Twitch-API/Channels-Resource.md

 ### Parameters

 Form-encoded or JSON parameters specifying the properties to change.
+These should be under a `channel` object (in curl, this looks like `-d 'channel[game]=Halo'`).
 At present, the following properties are supported:

 - `status`
 - `game`